-Table Notes:
+Chart Notes:

 - 1. Fuel load determination based on the subtraction of a 6-month average duration taken from illustration #3 from the 72-month average duration to FGC.
 Six months is twice the example planning duration. - 2.
 The start of the first refuel/maintenance outage is calculated simply by adding an assumption for the duration of the first operating cycle.
-The duration of this typically shortened first cycle of operation is established to be 12 months after FGC.
+The duration of this typically shortened first cycle of operation is established to be 12 months after FGC. - 3.
+Some projects have demonstrated even better schedule execution during specific portions of their schedule.
+Example: One company in the study progressed from FCD to start of CHT in 35 months.
+Another project progressed from CHT to commercial operation in 15 months.
+These experiences suggest that even earlier project completion is achievable, perhaps as early as 50 months from FCD to FGC.
+While possible, this premise is untested and unlikely.

+Conclusion:

-Conclusion: Our journey to operational readiness needs to assume that from the pour of first concrete, the plant will be ready to conduct HFT in 48 months (4 years) and be ready for FL in 66 months (5.5 years).
+Our journey to operational readiness needs to assume that from the pour of first concrete (FCD), the plant will be ready to conduct HFT in 48 months (4 years) and be ready for FL in 66 months (5.5 years).
 Similarly, the plant will achieve FGC in 72 months (6 years) and conduct its first R/MO 12 months later.